dimschlukas/judoscore/README.md

 A full Judo scoreboard software in a *single HTML file*.
 Usable without webserver, just open score.html locally in your webbrowser.
 The ressource folder is for convenience only.
+Optionally you can use a Google Spreadsheet to add data automaticly to your scoreboard.
+With each reload (shortcut: r) data is fetched from your spreadsheet.
+It displays data of the first fight which has  `done == false`.

 ![screenshot](screenshot.jpg?raw=true "Example view")